mskcc/vcf2maf/README.md

     perl vcf2maf.pl --input-vcf data/test.vcf --output-maf data/test.maf

-If you'd rather use snpEff, which runs much faster than VEP, there's an option for that, but make sure you ran snpEff with the `-sequenceOntolgy` option:
+If you'd rather use snpEff, there's an option for that, but make sure you ran snpEff with the `-sequenceOntology` option.
+In older versions of snpEff, this option was incorrectly spelled as `-sequenceOntolgy`:

     perl vcf2maf.pl --input-vcf data/test.vcf --output-maf data/test.snpeff.maf --use-snpeff